Freakwill/pyrimidine/README.md

 from pyrimidine import MultiPopulation # build the multi-populations from pyrimidine import MetaContainer # meta class for socalled container class, that is recommended to be used for creating novel evolutionary algorithms.

-from pyrimidine.deco import * # import all decorators
 from pyrimidine.deco import fitness_cache, basic_memory # use the cache decorator and memory decorator

 from pyrimidine import optimize # do optimization implictly with GAs

+from pyrimidine.pso import Particle, ParticleSwarm # for PSO from pyrimidine.es import EvolutionStrategy # for ES as a variant of GA
 ```

 To import other classes or helpers, please see the docs.